microsoft/CopilotHackathon/README.md

-# Activate GitHub Copilot using Nodejs and .NET Core
+# Activate GitHub Copilot using Nodejs and .NET

 Demo project for running labs to evaluate Copilot viability